prometheus-operator/prometheus-operator/Documentation/proposals/202407-remote-write.md

 ## Goals

-The main goal is for application developers/operators to configure themselves how the remote endpoint sends metrics.
+The main goal is to enable application developers/operators to self-service the remote write, and configure how the client sends metrics to the remote endpoint.

 This means exposing a new CRD to configure Prometheus remote_write configuration.